The low-down on all eight College World Series participants with detailed scouting reports from coaches who faced them during the regular season.

 "The key to beating them, you've got to have velocity.
 They absolutely destroy mid-to-upper-80s pitching -- they destroy it.
 You've got to beat them with good fastballs.
 One thing about their guys, Dave Van Horn's kids will sit offspeed a lot.
 They'll sit offspeed with runners in scoring position.
 If they hit a fastball for a laser foul, they'll sit offspeed the very next pitch.
 They very much practice hitting offspeed.

 "Their catalyst is Tschepikow.
 He's a pretty damn good hitter for them.
 The other guys are OK.
 Tschepikow's their best senior by far, but Leavitt and Lyons are solid.
 Wilkins is definitely a power guy, but you've just got to jam fastballs right up his rear end.
 If he gets anything soft over the plate and gets extended, it's a home run.
 Cox is a dead-red fastball hitter.
-He's a professional hitter, reminded me as a freshman of
+He's a professional hitter, reminded me as a freshman of Hunter Morris at Auburn, in that category.

 "Eibner's another cripple hitter, a 6-4 athlete with a power arm.
 If you hang something, he hits it out.
 But he's got a big arm, he fits the bill of the power arm type deal.
 He's a mid-90s guy.